List of Diary of a Wimpy Kid characters: Christopher Brownfield

 Christopher Brownfield is one of Greg's friends and is shown to have been a great mosquito magnet while hanging out with Greg in the summer.
 However, Greg does not see him as a close friend because he is "not a school-year friend".
-Later in "The Ugly Truth", he is on Greg's team for a game and hides behind a soda machine after the teachers threaten to call all of their parents.
+Later in The Ugly Truth, he is on Greg's team for a game and hides behind a soda machine after the teachers threaten to call all of their parents.

 Tyson Sanders

-Tyson Sanders is a friend of Greg who appears in "The Ugly Truth".
-He is mentioned at the beginning along with Christopher when Greg is considering new best friends, and mentions that although Tyson is nice and into the same video games as Greg, he is turned off by the fact Tyson pulls his pants all the way down when using the urinal.
-When they play a game of "Guess Who?", the team takes a picture of Tyson's bent arm, which gets them disqualified as the chaperones think the picture is of someone's buttocks.
-However, the misunderstanding is later cleared up after a mole near Tyson's elbow is matched to one shown in the picture.
-Greg remarks that everyone should know what Tyson's buttocks look like due to his habit of pulling his pants all the way down when using the urinal.
+Tyson Sanders is a friend of Greg who appears in The Ugly Truth.
+He is mentioned at the beginning along with Chris when Greg is considering new best friends and mentions that although Ty is nice and into the same video games as Greg, he is turned off by the fact Ty pulls his pants all the way down when using the urinal.

+When they play a game of "Guess Who?", the team takes a picture of Ty's bent arm, which gets them disqualified as the chaperones think the picture is of someone's buttocks.
+However, the misunderstanding is later cleared up after a mole near Ty's elbow is matched to the one shown in the picture.
+This mishap led to the team learning synonyms for “butt”; all of them made the kids laugh.
+Greg later remarks that everyone should know what Ty's buttocks look like due to his habit of pulling his pants all the way down when using the urinal.
 He has made several cameo appearances in later books.